tremor-rs/tremor-www/src/pages/rfcs/0012-correlation.md

 ## Summary
 [summary]: #summary

 Linked Transports enable integrating request-response-based communications with Tremor event-streams.
 Events coming from pipelines can be turned into requests and responses are turned into events, and sent on to other pipelines.
 Nonetheless, we currently can't correlate them, that is, have request event data present in the context of the response event handling.
-This RFC is suggesting new means for convenient correlating of events, i.e. the special `$correlation` metadata key.
+This RFC is suggesting new means for convenient correlating of events, i.e. the `$correlation` metadata key.

 ## Motivation
 [motivation]: #motivation